Putting humanity at the centre of agtech goals

 With a track record for running and re-engineering complex businesses, Mark Allison, Managing Director and CEO of Elders, is widely recognised as one of the thought leaders of Australian agribusiness.

 This recognition follows Mark’s distinguished 40-year career in agriculture, including seven CEO roles, numerous Board positions and nearly a decade at the helm of Elders Limited.
-Against this backdrop, it comes as no surprise to learn that a casual conversation between Mark and AgriFutures Australia CEO John Harvey back in 2017 led to the genesis of AgriFutures evokeAG. and its first event in 2019.
+Against this backdrop, it comes as no surprise to learn that a casual conversation between Mark and AgriFutures Australia Managing Director John Harvey back in 2017 led to the genesis of AgriFutures evokeAG. and its first event in 2019.

 Fast forward nearly six years, and 1,600 delegates from 18 countries filled the Adelaide Convention Centre for evokeAG.
 2023, to connect and collaborate for the future of Australian farming businesses and our global food system.